-The Excel BETA.DIST function calculates the cumulative beta distribution function or the beta probability density function, for a supplied set of parameters.
+The Excel Beta.Dist function calculates the cumulative beta distribution function or the probability density function of the Beta distribution, for a supplied set of parameters.

-The function is new to Excel 2010 and so is not available in earlier versions of Excel.
-However the beta cumulative distribution function can be calculated by the BETADIST function, which is available in earlier versions of Excel.
+The function was first introduced in Excel 2010 and so is not available in earlier versions of Excel.
+However, the Beta.Dist function is an updated version of the Betadist function, which is available in earlier versions of Excel.

 Where the function arguments are:

 |x||-||The value at which the function is to be calculated (must be between [A] and [B]).|

 |alpha||-||A parameter of the distribution (must be > 0).|

 |beta||-||A parameter of the distribution (must be > 0).|